Alabama Crimson Tide football under Nick Saban: Final season

 Alabama began the 2023 season (which would turn out to be Coach Saban's final season) ranked number four in the nation.
 The season began with a 56–7 win over Middle Tennessee in Tuscaloosa.
 After the departure of Bryce Young, previous backup quarterback Jalen Milroe was now the starter and turned in a great performance in the season opening win.
 The next week saw the Tide lose at home to Texas, 34–24.
 It was the Longhorns' first trip to Tuscaloosa since 1902.
 The 10-point loss marked the only time that Nick Saban lost at Bryant Denny Stadium by double digits during his tenure at Alabama.

 2023 also marked the last season that Texas played in the Big 12 as they, along with Oklahoma joined the SEC.
 The shaky performance by Milroe lead to a quarterback change the following week at South Florida.
 Coach Saban rotated quarterbacks Ty Simpson and Tyler Buchner in a very sloppy 17–3 win over the Bulls.
 The following week saw the return of starter Jalen Milroe as Alabama cruised past Ole Miss in Tuscaloosa, 24–10.
-The Tide would not lose again in the regular season, going undefeated in the SEC and avenging the two losses from the previous season to Tennessee and LSU.
+The Tide did not lose again in the regular season, going undefeated in the SEC and avenging the two losses from the previous season to Tennessee and LSU.

 The regular season finale saw the Tide pull off a last minute win over archrival Auburn, 27–24.
 Just as the 2021 trip to Jordan Hare stadium, Alabama played very subpar and needed a last minute drive for the win over a heavy underdog Auburn team.
 Jalen Milroe found receiver Isiah Bond on a 4th and goal play from the Auburn 31 yard line.
 The win marked the first time that Alabama had won 4 in a row over the Tigers since their 9-game win streak in the series from 1973 to 1981.
 Next up was the SEC Championship Game against back to back reigning national champion Georgia.
 The Bulldogs were undefeated, ranked number one in the nation, and vying for an unprecedented third consecutive national title.

-However, that would not be realized for Georgia, as Alabama would win, 27–24, giving the program its 30th SEC title.
+That was not realized for Georgia, as Alabama won, 27–24, giving the program its 30th SEC title.
 It was the first loss for Georgia since the 2021 SEC Championship Game, when Alabama defeated Georgia 41–24, and it ended Georgia's record 29 game win streak.
 The win secured a spot for the Tide in the College Football Playoffs.
 In a Rose Bowl semifinal against Michigan, Alabama would fall 27–20 in overtime.
 After leading 20–13 late in the game, Michigan quarterback JJ McCarthy found receiver Roman Wilson for a 4-yard touchdown reception to tie the game at 20–20.
 The game went into overtime where Michigan would take the lead.
 In an attempt to win or possibly tie the game to go to a second overtime, quarterback Jalen Milroe was stopped on a 4th and goal quarterback sneak to give Michigan the victory.

 It marked the first semifinal loss for Alabama since the 2014 season (the first year of the playoffs) when Alabama lost to Ohio State.
-2023 also marked the end of the 4-team playoff format, as an expanded format will take place beginning in 2024.
-Bama would finish with a record of 12–2.
+2023 also marked the end of the 4-team playoff format, as an expanded, 12 team format (to include first round on campus games along with quarterfinals) began in 2024.
+Bama finished with a record of 12–2.
 The 2023 season was the third consecutive year without a national championship, which was the only time in the entire Nick Saban era that this occurred.
-It also marked the first time since 2007 that the Tide was not ranked #1 at some point in the season.
+It marked the first time since 2007 that the Tide was not ranked #1 at some point in the season.
 At the end of the season, Coach Saban announced his retirement from coaching, bringing to an end a truly historic time in college football history.